matschaffer/redsnakephilly.org/sponsorship-opportunities.markdown

 GoRuCo Sponsorship Opportunities
 ================================

-**Plese note that the following packages are a work-in-progress and not yet officially announced**
+**Please note that the following packages are a work-in-progress and not yet officially announced**

 Platinum ($7,500 / 1)
 ---------------------